 On the way back to Captiva, our beach and food fixes sated, we sat in silence soaking up the view.

 From beginning to end the excursion was approximately four hours.
-Once docked, we said goodbye to Jorge and John and walked about 5 minutes from where the Marina was located to the opposite end of the road to the The Mucky Duck, a very popular beachside pub with live music, picnic tables and ice-cold beers.
+Once docked, we said goodbye to Jorge and John and walked about 5 minutes from where the Marina was located to the opposite end of the road to The Mucky Duck, a very popular beachside pub with live music, picnic tables, and ice-cold beers.

 Granted it didn’t have a dollar bill decor, but we managed to settle for a spectacular view of the sunset.